 In addition to helping you maintain a healthy weight, getting regular exercise has also been shown to reduce your risk of prostate cancer.
-Research has also found that getting three hours of moderate to intense exercise per week is associated with a higher survival rate in men with prostate cancer.

 However, it’s important to note that you shouldn’t exercise the day of getting your PSA tested.
 This could temporarily make your levels go up and give an inaccurate reading.

 Stress can affect your body in so many different ways.
 It’s also possible that periods of high stress can affect prostate health and PSA scores.
-One study did find a link between abnormal PSA levels and high levels of stress.
+One

 Learning some ways to relax and decompress can help reduce your stress levels.
 Find something that works well for you and make time for it.